becky-gilbert/jspsych-survey-text-req/README.md

 A version of the jsPsych survey-text plugin, but with additional options/features:

-* Allows required questions (forced response)
+* Allows you to specify any required questions (forced response)
-* Allows optional default/placeholder text for text fields
+* Allows optional default/placeholder text for text input fields
 * Focuses the first text input field when the page loads, so that the participant can start typing immediately

 See the markdown doc for details.